true

 They say it’s always better to give than to receive.
 In the case of income tax filing that is true.
 Charitable contributions can lead to additional tax deductions.

-In donating clothing and other goods to a charitable organization, the donor must receive an itemized slip from the organization listing what has been donated and the condition of the items.
-There’s also a place where the person should be putting down a value and then signing the slip.
+In donating clothing and other goods to a charitable organization, the donor needs to receive an itemized slip from the organization listing what has been donated and the condition of the items.

-If you are selected for an audit, the deduction may be denied because there’s nothing specific listed on the slip, like the condition of the items and their value.
+If you are selected for an audit, the deduction may be denied because there’s nothing specific listed on the slip, like the quantity and condition of the items.
 If denied, the filer will have to pay the additional taxes and perhaps a 25% accuracy penalty on top of the additional tax, and then the interest on the entire amount.

 In addition, the deduction may also be denied if the charitable contribution does not meet IRS guidelines for a qualified donation or charity.